 Ben has a doctorate in legal theory from the University of London (Birkbeck College) and first class honours degrees in both law and English literature from UNSW.
 His current editorial roles reflect his intersecting research interests.
 Ben is one of the Editors of Contemporary Political Theory and is a member of the Editorial Committee of Law & Critique, as well as serving on the Editorial Board of the Australian Journal of Human Rights.

 Ben actively welcomes applications to pursue postgraduate study in the areas of legal theory and jurisprudence, contemporary political theory, and critical engagements with international law and human rights.
 Ben is an experienced supervisor and examiner of Phd dissertations in these and related fields.
 Currently he is supervising topics on a diverse range of topics: a genealogy of the right to resist; a theoretical and archival analysis of the sexed, raced and gendered dimensions of Prohibition in early twentieth-century America via the work of Georges Bataille; an ethnographic account of Pakistani terror trials; and a critique of the aerial politics of migration and deportation in the Mediterranean.
 Beyond his intellectual interest in current and former students, Ben has a particular interest in postgraduate supervision, mentoring and career development for higher degree and early career researchers.
 In 2022 Ben was awarded the ARC PGC Research Supervisor Award for the Faculty of Law and Justice (a UNSW student-nominated and judged award) and the UNSW Vice-Chancellor’s Award for Excellence in Higher Degree Research Supervision.
+In 2023 Ben was awarded the Australian Legal Education Awards Excellence in Teaching (Research Supervision) Award, as well as the Australian Council of Graduate Research's Award for Excellence in Graduate Research Supervision.
 At UNSW, Ben convenes an interdisciplinary Skillshare group of Higher Degree Research students (see here).
 Beyond UNSW, Ben collaborates with colleagues at the University of Melbourne and La Trobe University to deliver ‘TASC’ (‘The Academic Skills Circle’) (see here).

 A former Associate Dean for Education (2017-9) in the Faculty of Law, Ben has an ongoing interest in questions of critical legal pedagogy.
 Along with other colleagues, he convened the first three Legal Education Research Conferences held at UNSW in 2017, 2019 and 2021 and he is a member of the Australian Progressive Legal Studies network.
 Ben has taught public law and criminal law and currently teaches courses on: legal theory, law and social theory, and the politics of human rights.